fossadev/fossabot-docs/docs/variables/charity.md

 # $(charity)

-Returns a range of metadata around the currently running [Twitch Charity](https://dashboard.twitch.tv/charity) campaign in the channel.
+Returns a range of metadata around the currently running [Twitch Charity](https://dashboard.twitch.tv/charity) campaign on a broadcaster's channel.

 ## $(charity)

-An alias for combining many charity variables together in the following format: `$(charity.name): $(charity.description) - $(charity.website)`.
+An alias to combine many charity variables together in the following format: `$(charity.name): $(charity.description) - $(charity.website)`.

 #### Parameters